department-of-veterans-affairs/gi-bill-comparison-tool/README.md

 Now, clone this repository and navigate to it via a terminal.

-Temporary step for local developer:

-1. Open `Gemfile`
-1. Comment out the group label `MPH Deployment Stuff`

 Install the application's dependencies:

 `bundle install`

 This step will have to be performed anytime `Gemfile` is modified.

-### Setup Database
+### Setup Database (Production and Development)

 First, make sure Postgres is running.
 Next, create the database:

 `rake db:create`

+This creates an empty database for your current environment (either production or development).
 From here, migrate any database changes using this command:

 `rake db:migrate`

-This will leave you with an empty, but created, database.
-To load test data, choose a CSV that you want to load (there are a few), then:
+This creates the tables, attributes, and indexes in the databse that the application needs to store data.
+At the current time, the data for the application is extracted from a CSV file that is compiled from various sources.To load data into the database, there is a rake task that will transfer data from this CSV file to the database.
+By convention, the latest data will be found in the data.csv file (however, you may have reason to use another version of the data in its own CSV file).
+To run the rake task choose a CSV that you want to load, and issue the following rake command:

 `rake load_csv[(the name of the CSV to load)]`

 For example:

 `rake load_csv[data.csv]`

+This will format and transfer the data in the CSV to the database.

+#### A Note About Deployment to Production/Staging

+When deploying the application to production or staging, and if a change to the raw CSV data is part of that deployment, the

+`rake load_csv[csv_file_to_load]`

+task must be run both in production and staging to populate the database with the new data.

 ## Running the Application